 “Well, I know that you spend a lot of time in the woods.
 Your symptoms may be for a different condition, but it is best to rule out Lyme disease early,” the doctor explained.

 After two weeks, my worst fear came true – I got diagnosed with Lyme disease.
-I could not help but cry because I knew it was an autoimmune disorder and that nothing could cure it.
-My mother allowed me to be sad for a few days, but she noticed that my mood did not change after that, she suggested personal counseling to me.
+I could not help but cry because I knew it was an autoimmune disorder and nothing could cure it.
+My mother allowed me to be sad for a few days, but she noticed that my mood did not change after that; she suggested personal counseling.

 What is personal counseling?